TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-However, as we have seen before, quotation marks are not used for comparison, so if we enter a *, the program misinterprets our input and considers the password correct, allowing us to run it without any problem:
+However, as we have seen before, `quotation marks` are not used for comparison, so if we enter a `"*"`, the program `misinterprets our input` and considers the `password correct`, allowing us to `run it without any problem`:

 <br />